OuhscBbmc/usnavy-billets/stitched-output/sandbox/sandbox-2.md

     missing_indices <- which(is.na(x))
     ifelse(s %in% missing_indices, NA_integer_, s)
   })

-  # Return the preference matrix to the caller.
-  return( p )
 }

 # Each element is the rank (1 is the command's top choice).